MarkSheehan72/milestone-project-3/README.md

 * We want to easily add recipes to the site's database.
 * We want to access these recipes in future easily, perhaps through a username.
 * We want to be albe to see if the recipe has been received favourably, either through likes or view numbers.
+* We want to be able to edit and delete recipes on the site.

 **Users searching for recipes:**
 * We want to be able to easily access recipes based on various search criteria (perhaps the title, cuisine or an ingredient in the recipe).